ibtisammidlet/alert-gene/frontend/README.md

 -linematch for the 20% change/month limite
 -use neural network diagram to vesuialize fractional dynamic
 -use uncomment.js to give json2html uncommented data

+-use sublime text copy as html to copy html editor interface.